Gesher Tzar M’od

 —Rabbi Nachman of Bratzlav

-The havdalah service brings Shabbat, our day of rest, our glimpse of perfection, to a close.
+The havdalah service brings Shabbat is the Sabbath day, the Day of Rest, and is observed from Friday night through Saturday night.
+Is set aside from the rest of the week both in honor of the fact that God rested on the seventh day after creating the world.
+On Shabbat, many Jews observe prohibitions from various activities designated as work.
+Shabbat is traditionally observed with festive meals, wine, challah, prayers, the reading and studying of Torah, conjugal relations, family time, and time with friends., our day of rest, our glimpse of perfection, to a close.
 Just as we mark the beginning of Shabbat with ritual, so too, we mark its ending with a ritual.
-The word havdalah comes from the verb l'havdil, which means "to distinguish," or "to separate."
+The word havdalah comes from the verb l’havdil, which means “to distinguish,” or “to separate.”
 Our havdalah ritual helps us to leave a special time and enter a new, unknown space.
 Havdalah marks the boundaries between two states of being: holy and everyday; light and dark; day and night; here and there.

 At this time, we’d like to invite you to share a memory about your time spent here with the [name of family]: in this house, in this town, in this community, in this part of the country, in this world.